 - This individual is responsible for ensuring that all co-authors and company sponsors approve the submission, publication, and potential presentation.

 - This individual will give the oral or poster presentation if the submission is accepted.
 The lead author should feel comfortable presenting and answering questions in English.

 - Co-Authors: Each co-author must have an ASN User Login with current contact information and must have a current financial and other relationship disclosure affidavit on file with ASN.
 The co-authors will be listed in the order provided during submission.

-- An abstract submission may contain a maximum of 2,500 characters, and the count includes characters and spaces in the following: Authors Names, Title, Body, Figure, and Table.
+- An abstract submission may contain a maximum of 2,500 characters, and the count includes characters and spaces in the following: Author Names, Title, Body, Figure, and Table.
+Up to 2 figures and 1 table can be included in a submission.
 Figure count is determined by image height but will not exceed 560 characters.
 Table count is 50 characters per row.
 Please note that Author Institutions do not count towards the character count.